 Tuttle said her success this season has been a welcome surprise, since she mostly ran track — not cross country — in high school.
 “I kind of figured I would mostly be cheering on the team,” she said.
 “It just makes such a huge difference to be able to train with such a motivated and supportive group of girls.”

-Malcolm Oakes ’28 was the second Eph across the finish line, clocking in at 14th place with a time of 24:58.60.
+Malcolm Oakes ’28 was the second Eph across the finish line for the men’s team, clocking in at 14th place with a time of 24:58.60.
 Rick Yanashita ’26 came in behind Oakes at 15th place with a time of 25:59.20.
 The next two Williams runners, Luke Zanuck ’26 and Keiyu Mamiya ’28, also came in as a pair at 22nd and 23rd place, respectively.

 “The point of regionals is just to get to nationals,” Namiot said.
 “Winning the meet guarantees you a spot at nationals, but there are also 22 at-large bids.
 We made sure we did enough to go to nationals, but we wanted to save a little bit and be fresh for when we go to Terre Haute next Saturday.”